Jane Kaczmarek: Personal life

 Kaczmarek married fellow Wisconsin native and actor Bradley Whitford on August 15, 1992.
 They resided in Pasadena, California with their three children.
+Inspired by their own frequent red carpet appearances, in 2002 the couple founded the charity "Clothes off our Back", which auctioned outfits and accessories worn by celebrities at award ceremonies.
+They were sometimes referred to as a celebrity "power couple".

 Kaczmarek underwent a hip replacement in April 2004, due to chronic arthritis.
 She used an X-ray of her new hip for her Emmy campaign the following summer, advertising herself as "the only Emmy nominee with an artificial hip (except for Anthony LaPaglia)".